Hardware Store Gondola Shelving

 • Section width: 48in standard; 36in for tight hardware floor plans or specialty tool sections

-• Standard finishes: Platinum (PLT) and Charcoal Black (CHR) ship in 1-2 weeks
+• Standard finishes: Platinum (PLT) and Charcoal Black (CHR) usually ship in 1-3 business days

 • Pegboard back panels for peg-hook tool and hardware displays; Slotwall for high-density fastener runs

 Compatibility: Engineered for Lozier gondola uprights and rail brackets.
-Compatibility with other manufacturers including Madix and Storflex is not guaranteed and should be verified before ordering.
+Compatibility with other manufacturers is not guaranteed and should be verified before ordering.

 Designed for: Independent hardware stores, big-box home improvement, building materials retail, contractor supply, farm and ranch supply